5 Advanced Open Source Investigation Techniques

 image of global interconnected data

-The proliferation of open source data – found across social media posts, self-published blogs, and other open source repositories – is radically transforming the world of investigations.
-However, generating meaningful insights from these volumes of publicly available data is the largest challenge facing effective investigations today.
+The proliferation of open source data is transforming the world of investigations.
+However, generating meaningful insights from large volumes of publicly available data is a huge challenge for today’s investigators.

 What is OSINT?

-Suggested reading: There are a number of best practices you need to consider before you can start performing effective investigations using OSINT.
+Suggested reading: There are a number of best practices you need to consider to achieve effective investigations using OSINT.
 Read our deep dive into open source investigation best practices to find out more.

 Technique # 1: Integrate internal and external databases